 In the home garden, red columbine makes a great accent plant, adding movement and color to the part sun/part shade garden.
 It does not tolerate root competition from other plants and frequently doesn’t unpack its bags and stay in one place.
 As a short-lived perennial, it prefers to self-sow its abundant seeds and pop up in patches of bare soil – between rocks or nestled in a rock wall, where I was delighted to find it in my yard.
 Plant or sow columbine seeds in areas where you are waiting for other plants to fill in and it will prove a good competitor for weeds.
 Red columbine tolerates a variety of conditions.
 It prefers part shade and soil that is moist in spring and dries out in summer, but will tolerate full sun to full shade, varied degrees of moisture, and sandy, rocky, and fertile soils.
 Combine red columbine with northeastern beardtongue and spotted cranesbill in the part shade garden for a lovely early summer display.

 Columbine flowers are edible, but please restrict snacking to the plants in your own garden.
 For a sweet treat, hold the flower over your tongue and squeeze the flower to extract the nectar.
 Flowers can also be used as a garnish in salad.
 Other plant parts, including stems and roots, contain toxins and should not be eaten.

 Red columbine is easily grown from seed.
 To grow your own, scatter seeds in bare areas of your garden or plant seeds in a pot outdoors in the fall or winter.
-To learn more about growing and sowing the seeds of native wildflowers, read How to Grow Natives From Seed, and seeds can be purchased from our shop.
+To learn more about growing and sowing the seeds of native wildflowers, read How to Grow Natives From Seed.
+Seeds can be purchased from our shop.